Sooner murder an infant in its cradle than nurse unacted desires

 Don’t get any big ideas / They’re not going to happen / You’ll go to hell for what your dirty mind is thinking

-The other night I had my first experience with some guy trying to pick me up off the street.
+The other night I had my first encounter with some guy trying to pick me up off the street.
 It was confusing because at first, based off past experience, I thought he was asking me for money.
 It was only the immediacy of his questions—what are you doing right now? what are you up to right now?—that finally clued me into what he was after, his story about moving here from Indiana, home of Michael Jackson, you know Indiana?

 What I was doing, I said (going at a clip up the sidewalk, him tailing after), was meeting someone.
 I’m going to get in a car.
 Which was true—J. was around the corner.
 So maybe give me your number, he said, and we could go to the movies?